ballerina-attic/ballerina-aks-deployment/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/ballerina-aks-deployment.svg?branch=master)](https://travis-ci.org/ballerina-guides/ballerina-aks-deployment)

-# Deployment Ballerina with Azure Kubernetes Service
+# Ballerina Deployment with Azure Kubernetes Service

-[AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) provides an easy to use hosted Kubernetes cluster service, which drastically reduces your time to setup your own infrastructure.
+[Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) provides an easy to use hosted Kubernetes cluster service, which drastically reduces your time to setup your own infrastructure.

 > In this guide you will learn about building a Ballerina service and deploying it on Azure Kubernetes Service (AKS).